dynamsoft-docs/capture-vision-docs/parameters/file/index.md

 }
 ```

-With the exception of GlobalParameter, all top-level objects in the parameter template file are arrays of the corresponding object.
-For example,`CaptureVisionTemplates` are an array of `CaptureVisionTemplate` objects, and `TargetROIDefOptions` are an array of `TargetROIDef` objects.
+With the exception of `GlobalParameter`, all top-level objects in the parameter template file are arrays of the corresponding object.
+For example,`CaptureVisionTemplates` is an array of `CaptureVisionTemplate` objects, and `TargetROIDefOptions` is an array of `TargetROIDef` objects, and so on.

-Furthermore, to reuse the same parameter definitions, reduce the size of the parameter template file, and simplify the parameter configuration hierarchy, the reference relationship was adopted in the parameter template file design.
-For example, the value of the `ImageSource` parameter for the first object in `CaptureVisionTemplates` is `ISA_0`, which refers to the first object in `ImageSourceOptions`.
+Furthermore, you will notice that some of the parameters' definitions are reused across the parameter template file.
+This helps reduce the size of the parameter template file and simplify the parameter configuration hierarchy, making it easier for you to understand and create your own template.
+For example, the value of the `ImageSourceName` parameter for the first object in `CaptureVisionTemplates` is `ISA_0`, which refers to the first object in `ImageSourceOptions`.

 Therefore, a parameter template starts with an object in `CaptureVisionTemplates` and recursively searches for the objects that are directly or indirectly referenced by it, and then combines them to form a specific set of parameters.
 Then, the parameter template may be applied to DCV through "template name" to control its internal execution logic.